 We advise you to book as early as possible as dates are booked very quickly particularly for the church ceremonies.

-Cyprus has recently legalised single sex marriages so it is now possible to have a legal single sex partnership ceremony here, please contact us for further details.
+Cyprus has recently legalised single sex partnerships so it is now possible to have a legal single sex partnership ceremony here, please contact us for further details.

 As in the UK, two witnesses must sign your marriage certificate, they must be over 18.
 If you are not having guests at your wedding we can arrange witnesses for you.

 The civil ceremony vows are standard and can’t be changed, however you can make your own personal vows to each other after the legal vows have been completed.